On to Atlanta.

 but these urban chicken coops are a curious phenomenon.

-Les then broke out into the Arlington School song which Raymond and I both remembered.
-Raymond stood up, came around from behind his desk and hugged Les for evoking those memories.
-It turns out he was in the band, so started singing Pimlico’s Alma Mater which Les and I vaguely remembered.
+Leslie then broke out into the Arlington School song which Raymond and I both remembered.
+Raymond stood up, came around from behind his desk and hugged Leslie for evoking those memories.
+It turns out he was in the band, so he started singing Pimlico’s Alma Mater which Leslie and I vaguely remembered.
 Seriously, it’s one thing to find a chap from Baltimore working at a Wells Fargo Bank branch in Atlanta.
 But to compound that by learning that he not only attended the same schools as we had decades earlier but had spent his childhood a bit more than a block from the house where we had lived as children was more than a little mind blowing.

 I left early Saturday morning and took a slight detour on my way home to stop at the Memorial Gym on the campus of the University of Virginia to watch Maryland’s final volleyball match of the season – a 3-1 loss to the Cavaliers.
 If you’re interested, you can read my recap of that here.